viditjain08/erpbits/README.md

     * hour -> Number corresponding to time(1-9) (eg- 8:00-8:50am -> 1)
     * totalseats -> Total seats a class can have
     * availableseats -> Available seats of that class
-    * stype -> Lec, Tut, Prac (lecture tutorial or practical)
+    * stype -> Project, Tutorial, etc
     * room -> Location of class
+    * sec -> section number of class

 2. Erpuser
     * semester
     * bitsid -> eg- 2016A7PS064P
     * cgpa
     * timetable
-    * record -> Course codes( with line break) should be entered that a student is  permitted to take
+    * availablecourses -> all classes which user can take
     * pr -> priority numbers